Students walking in hallway

-From mentorship programs to leadership development summits and much more, the OACC proudly serves Haslam undergraduate and graduate students through these enriching iniatives
+From mentorship programs to leadership development summits and much more, the OACC proudly serves Haslam undergraduate and graduate students through these enriching initiatives.

-The Inclusion and Engagement Summit, sponsored by the Haslam College of Business and its Office of Access and Community Connections, is open to all Haslam administrators, faculty, staff and students.
-This event provides opportunities for attendees to engage in meaningful conversations and learn how to define pathways toward inclusive and collaborative leadership.
+The Collaborative Leadership Summit, sponsored by the Haslam College of Business and its Office of Access and Community Connections, is open to all members of the university community.
+This event provides opportunities for attendees to engage in meaningful conversations and learn how to define pathways toward collaborative leadership.

 Sophomore Mentoring Program

-The sophomore mentoring program provides second-year students with a guide or framework to help them navigate their second year at the Haslam College of Business as they prepare for upper-level coursework and internships.
-Program participants are paired with a mentor to aid students in navigating academic and professional development objectives.
-Educational learning is supported through several core initiatives, including academic support, retention programming and professional development opportunities.
+The Sophomore Mentoring Program provides second-year students with a guide or framework for helping them navigate their second year at the Haslam College of Business as they prepare for upper-level coursework and internships.
+Program participants are paired with a professional mentor to aid students in navigating academic and professional development objectives.
+We support the educational learning of our students through several core initiatives, including academic support, career mapping, and professional development opportunities.

 TakeOff Program

-The TakeOff program takes place during the fall and spring semesters, during which the program gives first-generation students targeted guidance as they transition into the university and Haslam College of Business.
-The program offers a focused cohort, peer mentors and financial incentives for competing the program.
-Students are provided with an opportunity to participate in professional development workshops, seminars and onsite visits to local companies.
-In addition, the program includes an emphasis on professional development related to business soft skills, professional etiquette and personal branding.
+The Takeoff Program is a year-long program in which first-year students receive targeted guidance as they transition into the university and Haslam College of Business.
+The program offers a focused cohort, peer mentors, and financial incentives for completing the program.
+Students are provided with an opportunity to participate in professional development workshops, seminars, and onsite visits to local companies.
+In addition, the program includes an emphasis on building business skills and entrepreneurship with a Business Pitch Competition in the spring semester.

 Veteran’s Appreciation Events